 3) Know your needs

 Relationship experts says one way to enrich a relationship is to talk about each other’s relationship needs.
-By doing this you’re not only showing your partner that you value his needs and feelings, but you are also letting him know what you need from the partnership.
+By doing this you’re not only showing your partner that you value their needs and feelings, but you are also letting them know what you need from the partnership.

 They recommend that you both write down five qualities, or needs, that are most important to each of you in a relationship.
 Have a look at each other’s list and see which of your partner’s needs you can do something about, and which you need to negotiate and vice versa.